zhenquanma/spring5-recipe-app/README.md

 Recipe Application is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 Users can upload, view recipes with this web application.
 The project was developed originated from an online course named [Spring Framework 5 - Beginner to Guru](https://go.springframework.guru/spring-framework-5-online-course)

 ## Getting Started
-Recipe Application has two versions based on different database, which are MySQL and MongoDB.
+Recipe Application in this repository is using MySQL as its database, and H2 for testing.
 See instructions below to get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
 The following items should be installed in your system:
 * Java 8 or newer.
-* MySQL (For MySQL version)
+* MySQL
-* MongoDB (For MongoDB version)

 ## Running Recipe locally: